Passport Photo Hair Requirements (2026)

 Hairstyle guide: what’s allowed

 There are no banned hairstyles.
-You can wear your hair however you like as long as your face is visible.
-Here's what works:
+You can wear your hair however you like as long as your face is visible:

-Allowed if your face is clear.
-Make sure strands don't fall across your eyebrows or eyes.
-Long hair can rest on your shoulders.
+- Hair down — Allowed if your face is clear.
+Make sure strands don’t fall across your eyebrows or eyes.

-Great options that keep hair away from the face.
-A low ponytail or bun is one of the safest choices for passport photos.
+- Ponytail or bun — Great options that keep hair away from the face.
+One of the safest choices.

-All braid styles are fine — single braid, French braid, cornrows, box braids.
-Keep braids behind your shoulders or to the side so they don't cross your face.
+- Braids — All braid styles are fine.
+Keep braids behind your shoulders or to the side.

-Bangs are allowed only if they do not cover your eyebrows.
+- Bangs (with conditions) — Allowed only if they do not cover your eyebrows.
 Side-swept bangs are usually fine.
-If your bangs fall below your brows, pin them back or sweep them aside.

 What’s not allowed

-- ✗ Headbands — all headbands are banned, including thin decorative ones
+- ✕ Headbands -- all headbands are banned

-- ✗ Hats and caps — no beanies, baseball caps, or any non-religious head covering
+- ✕ Hats and caps -- no beanies, baseball caps, or non-religious head covering

-- ✗ Hair covering the face — even partially covering one eye or eyebrow can cause rejection
+- ✕ Hair covering the face -- even partially covering one eye or eyebrow

 Religious head coverings: the exception